TianMeixuan/Network-Analytics-final/README.md

 # File Specification
+Original data is saved in Data folder
+3 Jupyter Notebook:
+- Data cleaning process
+- Kossinets & Watts Model
+- Community detection

+In order to run the code in Community detection, please install cdlib using 'pip install cdlib'

 # Executive Summary
 In order to build some insight about “ Why do users participate in certain threads ”, we tried to approach the question from two aspects - namely the number of shared connections that 2 users have and the communities as well as the attributes of the communities that they belong to.
 # Network Analytics Pipeline